sudheerapte/popcornserver/doc/grammar.md

   </tr>
   </thead>
   <tbody>
-  {each .people peoplerow}
+  {each .people template=peoplerow}
   </tbody>
 </table>
 ```

-The above table contains the machine query line `each .people
+The above table contains an `each` machine query line, which is asking
-peoplerow`, which is asking the renderer to find an HTML template
+the renderer to find an HTML template whose `id` is `peoplerow`, and
-whose `id` is `peoplerow`, and evaluate it in the context of each
-element of `.people`.
+evaluate it in the context of each element of `.people`.

 The following HTML template should be defined: